vipul2802/o365hq.com/content/services/Develop a Rollout Communication Plan for End Users.md

 +++

 Good change management relies on clear and helpful communication about the upcoming changes.
-To smooth the path of your Office 365 or Intune or Dynamics 365 deployment, your rollout communication plan should include four areas.
+To smooth the path of your Microsoft 365 or Intune or Dynamics 365 deployment, your rollout communication plan should include four areas.